cbrown5/easyr/_posts/2017-06-15-feb-r-course.md

 ---
 layout: default
-title: "Beginner and Intermediate courses February 2017"
+title: "Beginner and Intermediate courses February 2018"
-category: course
+category: event
 published: True
 ---

-# Beginner and Intermediate courses February 2017
+# Beginner and Intermediate courses February 2018

 Our next beginner and intermediate R courses are scheduled for February 2017.
 Stay tuned for updates.